-But the social element took a turn for Brinkley when she was linked up with other families of children with liver conditions, first via in-person events through the Children’s Liver Foundation, and next in online forum PFIC Voices, as well as Facebook groups Liver Mums and U.K. Liver Parents and Families.
+But the social element took a turn for Brinkley when she was linked up with other families of children with liver conditions, first via in-person events through the Children’s Liver Foundation, and next through PFIC Voices, an educational resource created by Albireo Pharma, as well as Facebook groups Liver Mums and U.K. Liver Parents and Families.

 When Eleanor was six, she did have a transplant, and after some very uncertain times in the hospital, including organ failure, came out on the other side.
 Now, Brinkley said, it’s important to share her story with others who were in her position and searching for answers after a diagnosis.

 “The support groups you have now and the advocacy [are] fantastic.
 I just would have given anything for that to have been available to me when Eleanor was a baby and toddler.
 It is great now, but I feel like we’ve been through the worst of it,” Brinkley said.